 As with any business management tool, how you introduce and deliver it is always key to its success.
 Whilst the Bradford Factor is aimed at improving performance, its misuse can easily have the opposite effect on your business.

 If you're going to use the Bradford Factor, it's important to ensure your staff understand how it is calculated.
-Also, it will be applied in a fair and reasonable manner.
+Also, it will be applied in a fair and reasonable manner, for example through the use of Bradford Factor software.

 Setting low thresholds and failing to properly discuss issues with your staff can actually lead to stress, demotivation, and absence.
 When used fairly, the Bradford Factor can be one of your most powerful absence management tools.